pelican-eggs/eggs/bots/discord/discord.js/README.md

-# discord.js generic
+# Discord.js (Generic)

-This egg was designed to allow a user to pull their own nodejs discord bot from a repo.
+This egg was designed to allow a user to pull their own NodeJS Discord bot from a Github Repository.

 There is an option to allow a user to upload their own files to run a bot.

-The startup configs and commands may need changing to actually function properly.
+#### Note: The startup configs and commands may need changing to actually function properly.